-On this day, rugby league endures its first player strike, a couple of second-row stalwarts reach 300 and two Maroons legends were born hours apart.
+On this day in rugby league history, rugby league endures its first player strike, a couple of second-row stalwarts reach 300 and two Maroons legends were born hours apart.

 The Glebe side stage rugby league's first player strike.
 The club's entire first-grade side refused to play a match against Balmain in protest at the way they believed they had been treated by the NSWRL.